 - 1. That the comments from the GMCA Overview and Scrutiny Committee on the report and outcomes be noted. - 2.
 That the recommendations below, which will be considered by the GMCA at their meeting on the 15 December 2023, be noted: - a.
 To note the contents of the report - b.
 To approve the initiation of discussions with the current contractor to extend the Waste and Resource Management Services (WRMS) and Household Waste Recycling Centre Management Services (HWRCMS) contracts in accordance with contract clauses.

-O&SC 61/23 Work Programme & Forward Plan of Key Decisions
+O&SC 61/23 Work Programme

 Resolved /-